 How many students are in the program?

-There are about 900 active PMBA students split between our three campuses:
+There are close to 800 active PMBA students split between our three campuses:

 How much work outside of the classroom is necessary each week?